sowmyaraghu19/Sign-Language-Recognition-System/README.md

 Sign Recognition: Uses a CNN to predict the gesture's corresponding alphabet or word.
 Word Suggestions: Implements Hunspell to suggest words when gesturing letter-by-letter.
 Audio-to-Text Conversion: Converts recognized text into audio in various languages using gTTS.

-Project Files
+# Project Files
-image_processing.ipynb
+1. image_processing.ipynb:

-Performs image preprocessing, including grayscale conversion, Gaussian blur, and adaptive thresholding, to prepare images for training. datacollection.ipynb
+Performs image preprocessing, including grayscale conversion, Gaussian blur, and adaptive thresholding, to prepare images for training.

+2. datacollection.ipynb:
 Collects gesture data from the user via webcam and organizes the dataset into training and testing directories for each alphabet (A-Z).

-Prerequisites
+# Prerequisites
 Python 3.8 or above
 OpenCV
 NumPy